Codecademy/docs/content/php/concepts/classes/classes.md

 ---
-Title: 'Classes'
+Title: "Classes"
-Description: 'A class is a definition of the properties and methods of a particular type of object.
+Description: "A class is a definition of the properties and methods of a particular type of object.
 When a class is used to define a new object, the resultant object is referred to as an instance of that class.
-In a PHP class definition, properties are variables, methods are functions. php <?php class Car { // Properties'
+In a PHP class definition, properties are variables, methods are functions. php <?php class Car { // Properties"
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Classes'
+  - "Classes"
-  - 'Objects'
+  - "Objects"
-  - 'OOP'
+  - "OOP"
 CatalogContent:
-  - 'learn-php'
+  - "learn-php"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 A class is a definition of the properties and methods of a particular type of object.